-Social Media is by far the potentially most effective marketing tool to gain awareness of your tourist destination among your target group.
-The “It`s more fun in the Philippines” campaign is a good example of this.
-It is also a good practice of how to start a creative promotion with a limited budget.
-Because isn`t that what all DMO`s (Destination Marketing Organizations) want?
-Massive global awareness of the destination, while spending very little?
-The tool used by the Philippines DOT (Department of Tourism) is simple, yet super effective!
+No, this is an oldie-but-goodie, but one that is still relevant today.
+The campaign is also a good practice of how to start a creative promotion on a limited budget.
+And isn’t that what we all want—massive global awareness while spending as little as possible?
+The tool used by the Philippine DOT (Department of Tourism) is simple, yet super effective.

 The essence of crowd sourcing

-By now we all know that the success of this campaign was due to the large social media population in the Philippines, which at the time counted 27 million Facebook users.
-The government started a campaign with the tagline “It’s More Fun in the Philippines,” openly inviting the country’s social media users to come up with their own advertisements.
-Within hours, the hashtag #itsmorefuninthephilippines virtually exploded on Twitter.
+By now, we all know that the success of this campaign was the result of the large social media population in the Philippines, which at the time counted 27 million Facebook users.
+When the DOT started the campaign, they invited the country’s social media users to come up with their own advertisements via an online tool.
+Within hours, the hashtag #itsmorefuninthephilippines virtually exploded on Twitter and the campaign went viral.
 Facebook was overrun with self-made ads, such as “Casual wear, More Fun in the Philippines”, “Stargazing, More Fun in the Philippines”, and “White Christmas, More Fun in the Philippines”.
-In this way the Philippine people together created the marketing content and the campaign went viral.
-Although it is obvious to see how this campaign blew up online, the important question here is: how did the Philippines DOT get all these people to participate in the campaign???
-The campaign did not become a huge success by chance.
-There was a carefully designed branding and marketing strategy in place.
-In order to translate this strategy into tactics, the DOT developed a simple but powerful tool.
-Through www.morefunmaker.com people could create their own “It`s more fun in the Philippines” meme.

 In the case of the Philippines, these are the local people.
-Other groups that can serve as effective ambassadors or social media agents are for example tourists who have visited the region in the past and have had a positive experience.
+Other groups that can serve as effective ambassadors too—for example, tourists who have visited the region in the past and have had a positive experience.
 Make these people the primary agents of tourism in your region or city.
-They are the ones who will walk the talk, they are the ones to be energized by their own marketing campaign.
+They are the ones who will walk the talk.